lupuleasa-core/Dota2-TheCore-Config-Engine/Dota 2 Reborn Keyboard Setups/Loopuleasa's Super Compact QWERTG-DFXCV layout (ALT,SPACE mods) - Copy/README.txt

 - dota2_functions_active.cfg

-This file holds all the aliases and custom defined functions made by the use.
+This file holds all the aliases and custom defined functions made by the user.

 - dota2_keybinds_default.cfg